spencerbraun/stats_notes/STATS202/ISL.md

 * Assuming a common covariance matrix is restrictive - ensures boundaries are lines, while groups may be separated by non-linear boundaries.
 Remember a more flexible method only reduces bias in practice when we are dealing with non-linear Bayes boundaries.
 * We no longer drop the quadratic term when comparing discriminant formulae since the covariance matrices are not the same anymore.
-* QDA better for higher n or if we have reason to believe common covaraiance across K classes is unrealistic.
+* QDA better for higher n or if we have reason to believe common covariance across K classes is unrealistic.

 ##### Evaluating Classification Methods

 * 0-1 Loss doesn’t tell you about if you are making the wrong prediction for some classes more than others.
 Does not distinguish between false positives and negatives.
 * Use a confusion matrix - model the truth as either + or -.
 Then determine if you have True Negative, False Negative, False Positive, True Positive.
 FP = Type I error.
 True Positive = 1 - Type II Error.
-* Sensitivity - percentrage of correctly identified true (true positive).
+* Sensitivity - percentage of correctly identified true (true positive).
 Specificity - percentage of correctly identified false
 * Thus, the Bayes classifier, and by extension LDA, uses a threshold of 50 % for the posterior probability of default in order to assign an observation to the default class.
 However, if we are concerned about incorrectly predicting the default status for individuals who default, then we can consider lowering this threshold.
 For instance, we might label any customer with a posterior probability of default above 20 % to the default class.

 * We can have very different error rates for FP and FN - think of Bank trying to determine who will default, cares much more about the error rate in predicting for the defaulting group than the non-defaulting.
 Can change the threshold for which $p(default=yes|X)$ sorts the data, say changing from 50% down to 20%.
 In this case it will increase the error for FP and decrease FN.
 This is an example of tuning - changing certain parameters to improve our model after fitting.
 * The 0-1 error rate puts a lot of weight on the FP and little of the FN - this is why the 0-1 loss is not necessarily the best measure when we care about FN more
 * ROC Curve - False positive rate vs True positive rate (1 - false negative rate).
 Then the ideal point is (0, 1) - 0 FP and 0 FN.
 As we increase the FP rate along the x-axis, the FN decreases and the true positive rate approaches 1 monotonically.
-The better the classfier, the more it will hug the y-axis and y=1.
+The better the classifier, the more it will hug the y-axis and y=1.
 A poor classifier follows x=y, which would be a randomized classifier.
   * Quantifying the goodness of classifier - take integral of curve to get the area under curve (AUC), closer it is to 1 the better, closer to 0.5 worse

 ##### Classification Examples